 Ontario Project for Interclinic Community Organizing (OPICCO)

-ISAC staff are on the Steering Committee of OPICCO
+ISAC staff support the work of OPICCO.

 Ontario Campaign 2000

-25 in 5 Network for Poverty Reduction
+25 in 5 Network for Poverty Reduction (On Hiatus)

 Other Related Groups